Search algorithms have a too much, unchallenged influence

 I get Google's vision to 'organize the world's information and make it universally accessible and useful' - but it's basically a game with people using their understanding of an algorithm to rank well and make money.

 Search for 'economics blogs' for example and you'll get lists by people who are excellent marketers, not necessarily economists.
 There are so many 'top 10' style lists because marketers believe people consume information better that way, and are more likely to click.
+It's why this article was called 'Top 5 reasons the internet sucks in 2021'.
 Don't think for even a second that there is necessarily much of a science to these lists either.
 It's usually what the author thinks.

 Contrary to appearances, I don't hold a grudge.
 Nor is this a 'wake up sheeple' post.
 It's just interesting to think about the implications.
 So here are 5 reasons the internet sucks: